walra356/CamiFITS.jl/docs/src/index.md

  21  22  23
  31  23  33
 ```
-We next create and inspact the FITS file for the matrix `data`
+We next create and inspect the FITS file for the matrix `data`
 ```
 julia> fits_create(filnam, data; protect=false)